VikTheBuilder/Equilibria-New/CHATBOT_SETUP.md

 ## How to Use

-### Opening the Chatbot
+### Chatbot
-- Click the floating chat button (message circle icon) in the bottom-right corner of the dashboard
+- **Opening**: Click the floating chat button (message circle icon) in the bottom-right corner of the dashboard
-- The chatbot will open with a smooth animation

-### Chatting with the AI
-- Type your message in the input field
-- Press Enter or click the send button
+- **Chatting**: Type your message and press Enter or click send
-- The AI will respond with helpful information about your productivity dashboard

-### Closing the Chatbot
-- Click the X button in the top-right corner of the chatbot
-- Or click outside the chatbot window
+- **Closing**: Click the X button or click outside the chatbot window

+### Journal Analysis
+- **Writing**: Create a new journal entry in the Write page
+- **Analysis**: When you click "Save Entry", the AI will automatically analyze your text
+- **Viewing**: See the analysis in the journal entries list with mood ratings, summaries, and themes
+- **Details**: Click the eye icon on any entry to view the full AI analysis in a detailed modal

 ## Example Conversations